cannonmaster/doc-cannonphp/src/content/docs/en/cascadeorm/relations.md

 $user->posts()->where('title', 'abc')->get();
 ```

 Before diving too deep into define the database table relationships, let's take a moment to understand how to define each type of relationship supported by CascadeORM.
-It's like laying a solid foundation before embarking on an exciting journey.
-So, let's get started and explore the magic of relationships!

 ### One To One

 A one-to-one relationship is a very basic type of database relationship.
 To define this relationship, we'll create a profile method in the User model.
 Inside the profile method, we'll use the hasOne method provided by the App\DB\ORM\Model base class.
 This method will establish the one-to-one relationship between the User and Profile models.
-So, go ahead and create that special bond between your models!
-They are meant to be together.

 ```php
 <?php